DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/prompt-library/prompt-update-documentation.md

 ```
-Review the updated codebase and update the documention.
+Review the updated codebase and update the documentation.

-Keep the strcuture and format of the existing documention, but add addartional contnt or change existing content as required.
+Keep the structure and format of the existing documentation, but add additional context  or change existing content as required.
+Include updated data models in the documentation in addition to the other updates.

-Make content consice but infomative.
-Make the tone proffesional.
+Make content concise but informative.
+Make the tone professional.
 Use British English

-Documention to updates includes:
+Documentation to updates includes:
 README.md
 .cursorrules